Healthy Homes Assessment Alicetown

 Draught Stopping Alicetown

-Draughts are a major cause of dropping temperatures within households.
-A damp home costs more to heat, which means wasting energy and resulting in higher bills.
+Draughts may lead to dropping temperatures within homes.
+A draughty house costs more to heat, which means wasting energy and incurring higher costs.

-If you can feel external air getting in, or see a clear draught from a crack or a gap or crack, then it is probably a gap or an opening that needs sealing in the way you can.
-Large cracks and gaps should be permanently stopped.
-Cracks that are greater than 3mm and let air in or out of your home require to be sealed.
-In the case of an open fireplace isn’t in use it could cause draughts, and should be blocked off.
-Property managers and landlords are responsible for making sure that such draughts are squelched in the maximum extent possible.
+If you can feel external air coming in or an unobstructed draught coming out of a hole or gap, then it’s probably a gap or hole that needs sealing in somehow.
+Cracks and gaps that are large should be fixed permanently.
+Any gaps greater than 3mm that let air in or out of your house need to be sealed.
+For example, if the open fireplace is not in use, it can cause draughts and must be sealed off.
+Property managers and landlords are responsible for making sure that such draughts are squelched whenever possible.

-There is no need to block up intentional holes or gaps which are part of the construction.
-For instance, small gaps around doors and windows may be required to allow for movement of the structure as the home warms and cools so that they are able to be shut and opened, rather instead of being stuck.
-We will examine every window and door as part of the Healthy Homes assessment of your rental property.
+There is no require to block gaps or holes in the construction.
+For instance, small gaps around windows and doors may be required to allow for movement within the building as the house gets warmer and cooler, so that they are able to be opened and closed rather than sticking.
+We will examine the windows and doors as part of your Healthy Homes assessment of your rental property.

 draught stopping building inspections